gcyuan/diHMM-cpp/README.md

 # diHMM (Python/C++) working in progress

 ## Note:
-This is the Python / C++ version of diHMM.
-It has increased computational efficiency and can be freely accessible by any user.
-The code is still working in progress.
+This is the updated version of diHMM.
+The original package was written in MATLAB and can be accessed at gcyuan/diHMM.
+In this updated version, we have increased computational efficiency in two major ways: 1.
+Implementing the code in C++ to increase computational speed.
+2. To use an ensemble approach to aggregate information from multiple models each trained on a different sample.
+The details of these changes are described in (Kai et al. 2020 bioRxiv)

 ## Overview
 diHMM stands for Hierarchical Hidden Markov Model. diHMM is a computational method for finding chromatin states at multiple scales.
 The model takes as input a multidimensional set of histone modifications for several cell types and classifies the genome into a preselected number of nucleosome-level and domain-level hidden states.